 Online and Remote Therapy

-As of June 2020, I have been working with Zoom for my sessions with clients throughout lockdown with reassuring success.
-I was ambivalent and hesitant about the move to online working as lockdown began, but I am now excited about this new way of working as it is not so different from working face to face and there are actually many advantages.
+As of June 2020, I have been working with Zoom for my sessions with clients throughout lockdown with encouraging success.
+I was ambivalent and hesitant about the move to online working as lockdown began, but I am now excited about this new way of working, as it is not so different from working face to face and there are actually many advantages.

 The alternative is working by telephone, which is sometimes the only way available.
 This I am also very willing to do.